-(Tossup 12) In one story by this man, Gerda's tears melt a splinter of a troll mirror and save Kai from the title evil witch, "The Snow Queen."
-A character created by this man turns into sea foam after trading her voice to leave the ocean and court a human prince.
+(Tossup 12) A character created by this author transforms into a "daughter of air" who will one day be able to reach heaven despite not being human.
+In another story by this man, Gerda's tears melt a splinter of a troll mirror and save Kai from the title evil witch, "The Snow Queen."
+A character created by this man turns into seafoam after trading her voice to leave the ocean and court a human prince.
 For the point, name this Danish author of fairy tales who wrote "The Little Mermaid."